sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 - **new** -- the ticket has only been created (or the author forgot to change the status to something else).

-  If you want to work on it yourself it is better to leave a comment to say so.
+  If you intend to work on the code yourself, put your name in the Authors field, or leave a comment to say so.
 It could avoid having two persons doing the same job.

 - **needs_review** -- the code is ready to be peer-reviewed.
 If the code is not yours, then you can review it.
 See :ref:`chapter-review`.